MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Experiment

 \subsection{Training and Test Procedure}

-MORIC was implemented in PyTorch with the number of heads set to $K=2$, the number of kernels to $D=1{,}000$, a hidden layer size of $256$ for the first MLP, $D^\prime=128$ for the reduced feature dimension, and a cross-entropy loss with label smoothing of $0.1$.
+MORIC was implemented in PyTorch with the number of heads set to $K_C=2$, the number of kernels to $D=1{,}000$, a hidden layer size of $256$ for the first MLP, $D^\prime=128$ for the reduced feature dimension, and a cross-entropy loss with label smoothing of $0.1$.
 The model was trained with AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $1 \times 10^{-4}$, a batch size of $64$, and a maximum of $2500$ epochs.
-To assess the model's generalization to unseen users, a leave-one-subject-out (LOSO) cross-validation strategy was employed.
-In each iteration, the model was trained and validated on data from all users except one, and tested on the excluded user.
-This process was repeated for every user in the dataset.
-To avoid overfitting, early stopping with patience of $200$ epochs was applied, and the model that achieved the lowest validation loss was selected.
+To assess the practical performance of the proposed method under cross-user generalization, a leave-one-subject-out (LOSO) cross-validation strategy was employed.
+In each iteration, the model was trained and validated using data from all participants except one, and then tested on the excluded participant.
+This process was repeated until each participant served once as the unseen test subject.
+To reduce overfitting, early stopping with a patience of \(200\) epochs was applied, and the model with the lowest validation loss was selected.